GiovanniSalvi/New_Library/README.md

 * Feature4: Add_book nav link leads to a form for adding new books to the database filling all required fields.Clicking Add button at the bottom page will add a new book title in the library.

-* Feature5: Remove_book link leads to search tab input.Typing the title it'll give access to the book title requested.Click button "remove" to delete the book selected.
+* Feature5: Remove_book link leads to search tab input.Typing the title to find out the book title requested from the archive.
+Clicking the  button "remove" to delete the book selected.

 * Feature6: Registration link leads to form for adding new users to the database filling all required fields.Clicking Submit button will add a new user in the libray database.